 Description of the Innovative ActivityThe El Rio Health Center developed a comprehensive program to increase pediatric immunization rates.
 The program consists of ongoing immunization training for pediatricians and nurses, a computerized data system to track immunizations, reminders for both parents and providers on needed immunizations, and periodic nurse-run immunization clinics held at the center and in the community.
 Key program elements are described below:

 - Parent reminders: A medical assistant tracks patients between 15 and 24 months of age to identify those not up-to-date with their immunizations.
 The parents of these children receive reminder calls and postcards.
 For those who still do not bring in their children, flags in the patient chart prompt additional reminders during routine visits.
+The clinic also uses a software tool (called I2I) to find patients who are behind on their well-child care, as recommended by the American Academy of Pediatrics.
+This tool prompts staff to send reminder letters to families with children who are due for a well-child visit.

 - Nurse-run immunization clinics: The center offers both onsite and community-based immunization clinics run by nurses, as described below: